 's new Itisy tables by Philippine Lemaire can be used individually or tessellated to create useful larger surfaces.

-Interlocking chevrons make a statement in Missoni Home
+Interlocking chevrons make a statement in Missoni Home's new Oissel design.

 Taking tessellation to a whole new level, designers François Brument and Sonia Laugier have collaborated for Via Design